 A complimentary bottle of house red or white wine for any table of two, Tuesday to Thursday.
 Please mention you are a member when booking on 01733 313623 and show your membership card

-Set in a 16th century mews in Peterborough’s historic Priestgate in what was the former ‘Flying Club’, chef Lee Clarke has launched Prévost, offering a high-end dining experience.
+Set in a 16th-century mews in Peterborough’s historic Priestgate in what was the former ‘Flying Club’, chef Lee Clarke runs Prévost, offering a high-end dining experience.

 Lee, who was previously at Clarke’s of Peterborough, is now offering a choice of a three-, five- or nine-course lunch or dinner tasting menu from Wednesday to Saturday.
 Showcasing the finest ingredients, including plenty of local produce, Lee has devised a modern menu that shows off his considerable skills to full effect.
 Each menu starts with ‘snacks’, and then expect to see dishes such as strawberry gazpacho – a surprising mix of strawberry, cucumber and olive; or Yukon Gold Potato – hen’s egg yolk, black truffle and crispy pork skin, which is wonderfully comforting and earthy in flavour.

 With the open kitchen, every table – the restaurant provides 29 covers – becomes a chef’s table in the small, smart but informal surroundings in which Lee presents most of the dishes personally with a short explanation.
 Alternatively you can sit in the buzzing bar and enjoy a cocktail and a tasting plate.

 Lee is already established in the local food scene and I only expect his star to rise with his latest venture.